durucamlikaya/DSA210-FALL-24-PROJECT/README.md

 Additionally, extending the study to include data from peers could help identify broader patterns or differences among similar academic routines, while a longitudinal study could track changes in preferences over time.
 From this project, I have already improved my skills in data collection, preprocessing, and visualization, as well as gained a deeper understanding of how personal routines affect decision-making.
 In the future, these insights could be leveraged for personal efficiency, cost-saving strategies, and even creating predictive tools or dashboards that could be shared or monetized for broader use.

 # Conclusion

+The graph displays faculties on the x-axis and coffee shops used in my project on the y-axis.
+If my coffee shop preferences were perfectly aligned with my academic schedule, the values on the graph would lie on a line with a slope of 1 passing through the origin.
+However, we can observe that the values are more scattered in this graph.
+Both axes are ordered based on proximity, starting from the dormitories on the x-axis and the closest coffee shop to the dormitories on the y-axis.

+The ideal point of reference is purchasing coffee from Espressolab while being at the dormitories, which would lie on the line with a slope of 1.
+Based on the proximity of the points to this ideal line, I decided to assign scores between 0 and 4.
+Points on the line received a score of 4, those one unit away scored 3, two units away scored 2, and three units away scored 1.
+Using these scores, I calculated the average score for each faculty by dividing the total of the assigned scores by the number of purchases made from each coffee shop.

+The results showed that the FMAN faculty scored 3.5 out of 4, FENS scored 2.6 out of 4, and FASS scored 2.81 out of 4.
+When converted into percentages, FMAN achieved 87.5%, FENS 65%, and FASS 70.45%.
+On average, the impact of my academic schedule on my coffee shop location preferences was calculated to be 74.32%.

+Since this average falls below the hypothesized value of 75%, the results do not support my hypothesis.